How to check if the FEA report is good?

 Bolt with Solids allows modeling stuff more accurately.
 I even did a nut and a washer as you can see above!
-Since you can make contact from bolt to opening “inner surface” (Nastran doesn’t fancy edge to surface contact) you won’t cheat in shear loads.
+Since you can make contact from bolt to opening “inner surface” (Nastran doesn’t fancy edge to surfaces contact) you won’t cheat in shear loads.
 Here, I’ve decided to leave the RHS as plate elements.
 It reduces the size of the model, and there will be no shear forces anyway.
-You can also include slippage, friction between everything and all the jazz.
+You can also include slippage, friction between everything, and all the jazz.
 All in all, this is a fun thing to do!
 The problem is, that this is super computing-intensive!
-Not only you need to have a 3D mesh marked in blue above, but there is contact involved (washer and RHS wall have contact defined between them).
-This all makes the model more time consuming to calculate!
+Not only do you need to have a 3D mesh marked in blue above, but there is contact involved (washer and RHS wall have contact defined between them).
+This all makes the model more time-consuming to calculate!

 For now, let’s assume we want to have a bolt modeled as a beam.
 This is an example quite close to my heart!

 I think, that most FEA packages have a simple “bolt preload” load type.
 You can see how this looks in Femap in the video below: